JahnelGroup/challenges/todo-list/README.md

   * The user should have the ability to edit a Task and save the changes
   * During the editing process the user should be able to cancel the action
 * Complete Task
-  * The user should have the ability to mark tasks as complete, the visibile indication that a task is complete should be a strike-through in the font of the Task.
+  * The user should have the ability to mark tasks as complete
+  * The visibile indication that a task is complete should be a strike-through in the font of the Task
-  * The user should have the ability un-mark a task as complete thereby removing the strike-through.
+  * The user should have the ability un-mark a task as complete thereby removing the strike-through

 ### Non-Functional Requirements